Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Abstract

 \section{Abstract}

-We propose a novel feature-centric approach to surrogate modeling of dynamical systems driven by time-varying exogenous excitations.
-This approach, named Functional Nonlinear AutoRegressive with eXogenous inputs ($\mathcal{F}$-NARX), aims to approximate the system response based on temporal features of both the exogenous inputs and the system response, rather than on their values at specific time lags.
-This is a major step away from the discrete-time-centric approach of classical NARX models, which attempts to determine the relationship between selected time steps of the input/output time series.
-By modeling the system in a time-feature space instead of the original time axis, $\mathcal{F}$-NARX can provide more stable long-term predictions and drastically reduce the reliance of the model performance on the time discretization of the problem.
+We propose a novel functional approach to surrogate modeling of dynamical systems with exogenous inputs.
+This approach, named Functional Nonlinear AutoRegressive with eXogenous inputs ($\mathcal{F}$-NARX), approximates the system response based on temporal features of the exogenous inputs and the system response.
+This marks a major step away from the discrete-time-centric approach of classical NARX models, which determines the relationship between selected time steps of the input/output time series.
+By modeling the system in a time-feature space, $\mathcal{F}$-NARX takes advantage of the temporal smoothness of the process being modeled, providing more stable predictions and reducing the dependence of model performance on the discretization of the time axis.

-$\mathcal{F}$-NARX, like NARX, acts as a framework and is not tied to a single implementation.
-In this work, we introduce an $\mathcal{F}$-NARX implementation based on principal component analysis and polynomial basis functions.
-To further improve prediction accuracy and computational efficiency, we also introduce a strategy to identify and fit a sparse model structure, thanks to a modified hybrid least angle regression approach that minimizes the expected forecast error, rather than the one-step-ahead prediction error.
+In this work, we introduce an $\mathcal{F}$-NARX implementation based on principal component analysis and polynomial regression.
+To further improve prediction accuracy, we also introduce a modified hybrid least angle regression approach to identify a sparse model structure and minimize the expected forecast error, rather than the one-step-ahead prediction error.

-Since $\mathcal{F}$-NARX is particularly well-suited to modeling engineering structures typically governed by physical processes, we investigate the behavior and capabilities of our $\mathcal{F}$-NARX implementation on two case studies: an eight-story building under wind loading and a three-story steel frame under seismic loading.
-While the first case study highlights the simple and intuitive parametrization of the presented $\mathcal{F}$-NARX implementation, the second case study demonstrates its high accuracy and prediction stability in more complex nonlinear problems.

-Our results demonstrate that $\mathcal{F}$-NARX has several favorable properties over classical NARX, making it well suited to emulate engineering systems with high accuracy over extended time periods.
+We investigate the behavior and capabilities of our $\mathcal{F}$-NARX implementation on two case studies: an eight-story building under wind loading and a three-story steel frame under seismic loading.
+Our results demonstrate that $\mathcal{F}$-NARX has several favorable properties that make it well-suited to surrogate modeling applications.